The Hebrew University – Experimental Systems Lab

 This project is only superficially connected to parallel systems.
 It deals with the creation and maintenance of an on-line bibliography (BOW stands for bibliography on the web).
 The idea is that users will be able to add bibliographical entries, and index them according to a comprehensive hyper-text-based subject index.
 They can also add comments about existing entries, and links among related entries.
 Finally, they can give feedback about their satisfaction, and this is displayed by the system, so as to help identify useful high-quality pages.

-A nearly-fully implemented demo version has been available for much longer than the underlying technology was expected to last...
+A nearly-fully implemented demo version had been available for much longer than the underlying technology was expected to last, but the server was finally decommissioned in 2012...

 The SEA Project (1994 – 2002)